Luis Robert Player Props: White Sox vs. Tigers

-Luis Robert -- with an on-base percentage of .256 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Detroit Tigers, with Michael Lorenzen on the mound, on May 27 at 1:10 PM ET.
+The Chicago White Sox, including Luis Robert (.256 on-base percentage in past 10 games, 64 points below season-long percentage), battle starter Eduardo Rodriguez and the Detroit Tigers at Comerica Park, Sunday at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Tigers.
+In his last game he had a hitless performance (0-for-3) against the Tigers.

 Luis Robert Game Info & Props vs. the Tigers